The International Organization for Standardization (ISO) created ISO 17025 accreditation for testing and calibration laboratories.

-The International Standard applies to all organisations.
+The International Standard applies to all organizations.
 This covers all testing and calibrations laboratories that certify products.

-Therefore, your organisation is included even if you outsource to an ISO 17025 certified laboratory.
+Therefore, your organization is included even if you outsource to an ISO 17025 certified laboratory.

 For instance, a laboratory implements a QMS to guarantee compliance with ISO 17025 requirements.